abhiroopbasak/abhiroopbasak/README.md

 Working on new projects and exploring new tools is a part of the adventure.
 Open for collaboration on interesting projects.
 The use of common everyday tools and softwares to build something amazing is alwys a great experience.

 <img align="right" width="400" alt="GIF" src="https://blog.cloudlayer.io/content/images/2020/12/developer_med-1.gif"/>

-Some of the interesting projects I have been working on recently:
+### Some of the interesting projects I have been working on recently:

 * STAR: Attendance Prediction using ML and Weather API [Know More](https://github.com/abhiroopbasak/attendance_prediction)

 * Writing Story using NLP [Know More](https://github.com/abhiroopbasak/WordPrediction_NLP)

+* anakhronos.in: Server and backend development [Know More](http://anakhronos.in/)

 * MapCOVID: Vaccine Tracking and Facial recognition Security [Know More](https://github.com/abhiroopbasak/MapCOVID)